The following centers and laboratories are affiliated with UF ISE:

 The Data Informatics for Systems Improvement and DEsign (DISIDE) Laboratory’s mission is to study and develop efficient data analytics and operations research algorithms for designing, modeling, monitoring, and controlling data-rich systems for performance improvement.

 - High-quality Effective Affordable Lean Translational Healthcare – Engineering (HEALTH-Engine) Lab

 The HEALTH-Engine Lab at the University of Florida is focused on developing rigorous methods for modeling, analysis, design and improvement of service and healthcare delivery systems, and applying the results in practice.

-The Human Informatics and Predictive Performance Optimization researches systems and human performance by capturing, characterizing, and predicting human physiology and system dynamics to optimize the performance of humans within systems (e.g., Semi-auto vehicles, bio-adaptive virtual reality (VR), aeronautic and space applications, human machine teaming, smart health care systems).
+The Human Informatics and Predictive Performance Optimization develops machine learning and signal processing approaches to capture, characterize, and predict human physiology and system dynamics to optimize the performance of humans within systems (e.g., Semi-auto vehicles, bio-adaptive virtual reality (VR), aeronautic and space applications, human machine teaming, smart health care systems).

 The Human Systems Engineering Lab’s research areas include transportation human factors and human-autonomous vehicle interaction, applying wearable sensing technology and machine learning in occupational injury prevention and rehabilitation, and improving user interactions with new and emerging technologies in safety-critical systems.

 The Supply Chain and Logistics Engineering Center at the University of Florida is an interdisciplinary center that encourages joint research and applied projects among faculty from engineering, computer science and business administration in conjunction with industry participants.